Spitfire-Frozone/Dungeons-and-Dragons/CthuluOneShot_Notes4Tom.md

 Ron makes a decision to *not bring his gun with him* .
 He is scared about being put in prison.
 Will have a gentlemans cane with him for his protection.

-## Day 7 (9am - Morning of Spring 1921)
+## Day 7 (Morning of Spring 1921)
 We pick up Professor McTavish and drive to the New York Docks.
 A crane lifts a car onto the ship.
-We're in first class.
-We are shown to very nice places with space for a valet.
+As we're in first class.
+We are shown to very nice accomodation with space for a valet.
 We venture out to sea.

+## Day 7 (Evening of Spring 1921)
-In the dining room that evening

-We see some of the nobility.
+In the dining room that evening We see some of the nobility.
 And Marie Curie is in there.
 Pierre sees Arthur Conan Doyle, Ron recognises after a double take Charlie Chaplain, and we all recognise Prince Edward - Prince of Wales.

+## The Voyage from New York to Southampton
-Chester chats to CHarlie and comes up with a set for an car that falls apart.
+Chester strikes up a chat with chats to Charlie and comes up with a set for an car that falls apart.

 ~~~
 Ron